 MIS professionals find work in a varied set of industries, from public to private and from large to small.
 In essence, any organization in any industry has technology needs.
 MIS is different from computer science in that computer science professionals tend to develop the technology used, while MIS professionals use these technology solutions to create business value.
 MIS professionals make organizations more efficient and effective by their use of systems, hardware, data, software and procedures.

 On your way to the CIO (Chief Information Officer) or CTO (Chief Technology Office) position, you may have many roles and responsibilities.
 This field is more dynamic than most as the technology and client needs change exponentially faster.
 Some entry level roles include:

-Statistics show there is a shortage of trained candidates for technical positions in the U.S. Job growth in IT careers is on the rise, especially in healthcare and big data predictive analytics.
-The top 10 Fastest growing jobs in the US according to the U.S. Bureau of Labor Statistics, 2012-2013, the Computerworld IT Forecast 2012 Survey and the Occupational Outlook Handbook Salary Data 2012 include:
+Statistics show there is a shortage of trained candidates for technical positions in the U.S. Job growth in IT careers is on the rise, especially in cloud computing, information security, health care IT and big data predictive analytics.
+Typical job titles for students who graduate with a concentration in Management Information Systems find themselves working in the following roles.

 Big data is not to be ignored.
 The volume of data being produced, saved and mined is mind-boggling.
 Today, companies use data collection and analysis to create more logical business plans.
 This trend will only continue in all industries.
 Explore these worthwhile articles about the field and careers within: